Christianity Without Evidence?

 I can't imagine standing before the judgement seat of Christ and watching my whole life's work burn before my eyes because I refused to live out the purpose the Lord intended for me.

 Of course the other possibility is even more unimaginable.
 Jesus said that people would know His disciples by their fruit (Matthew 7:16).
-There is no place found in Scripture where someone who is a Christian has absolutely no evidence that they are saved.
-If you know Christ you will produce good works (James 2:14-26).
-Good works alone won't save.
-Yet they are the evidence of faith.
-The sad end to the person without Christ is eternal separation from God in Hell (John 3:36; Revelation 20:11-15).
+There is no place found in Scripture where someone who is a Christian demonstrates absolutely no evidence that they are saved.
+Even the carnal Corinthians had some evidence which showed them to be genuine followers of Christ

 Paul tells us to examine ourselves to see if we are in the faith (II Corinthians 13:5).
 Sunday go to meetin' Christianity is no Christianity at all.
 You can't go to church on Sunday and live like a child of Hell the rest of the week.

 If you don't know Christ, then you need to fall on your knees before Him this very moment and give your heart and life to him and ask Jesus to be your Savior.
 If you have accepted Christ as Savior, then you need to live like it.

 God hates lukewarm Christianity.
 As He told the Laodicean church in Revelation 3:16 it makes Him want to vomit you out of His mouth.

 Instead may we all give to God the honor and glory He deserves by living a life that pleases Him.
 Let's be so centered on Jesus Christ that the world will sit up and take notice.

 And maybe, God will use the light that we project to bring just one more soul to our Savior.
 What an honor and a privilege that would be!
 May God make it so in each and everyone of our lives!!